CPQ is an Organization System

 While the quote process is a critical part of guided selling, it extends far beyond the selling silo and the sales rep’s laptop.
-There are numerous systems touched, queried and accessed by CPQ to facilitate the fulfillment of the CPQ mission.
+Numerous systems are touched, queried and accessed by CPQ to facilitate the fulfillment of the CPQ mission.

-Let’s take a look at the CPQ functionality by its main components and see how they interact with other systems within the enterprise.
+Let’s take a look at the CPQ functionality, by its main components, and see each interacts with other enterprise systems.

 Configuration is determined by needs flowing from the customer’s pain and specifics related to the customer’s requirements.
 As these needs are identified, specific parts, assemblies and other variables are selected within the configurator to address each individual need.